 Montaña de Oro State Park translates to “mountain of gold.”
 While you might not find any precious metals here, the seas of blooming golden wildflowers are guaranteed to dazzle you.
 Hikers and backpackers will enjoy tackling the park’s varied terrain, ranging from rugged cliffs to coastal plains.
 Secluded sandy beaches—the best-known is Spooner’s Cove—are the perfect place for a relaxing picnic.
 For a bit of “head-in-the-clouds” fun, venture up to the top of 1,347-foot Valencia Peak, where you’ll be treated to spectacular panoramic views.

-Visit www.slocal.com today to start planning your visit to these five spectacular state parks.
+Start planning your trip today to visit SLO CAL and explore these five spectacular state parks.